mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 while doing the work _at work_.
 I believe you can be passionate about something and deliberately restrain yourself from overworking as to reserve energy and enthusiasm i.e., avoid burnout.

+"Caring" is self-identifying with what it is that one's doing.
+"When one has this feeling, then [they] also [see] the inverse side of caring, Quality itself" a "material reflection of a spiritual reality".

+> The place to improve the world is first in one's own heart and head and hands, and then work outward from there.

 I am extremely grateful and fortunate to be where I am today.
 I was curious about what the contributing factors were in the job offer for my current position, so I asked